2. Resources and links

 The questions used in the study Measuring Social Capital in Five Communities in NSW have been used widely used in the state of NSW, elsewhere in Australia and internationally.
 Paul Bullen and Jenny Onyx (who both worked on the original study) have undertaken a meta-analysis using multiple data sets from a variety of studies.
 The meta-analysis includes some exploratory structural equation modelling exploring cuasual connections between the factors.

-Details of the Path Models and the analysis on which they are based in the Discussion Paper Social capital factors : Plausible through about causal relationships.
+Details of the Path Models and the analysis on which they are based in the Discussion Paper Social capital factors : Plausible theory about causal relationships.

 Contact Paul Bullen for further details.